 This member has completed UKCP Covid-19 Online Working Guidance.

 BACP Registered Member No.378946

 Advanced Diploma in Integrative psychotherapy( Regents University)

-MA/Post graduate diploma in Counselling and Psychotherapy(Regents University).
+Post graduate diploma in Counselling and Psychotherapy(Regents University).

 Graduate Certificate in Counselling Psychology(City University)